stevenaproctor/hmrc-screens/README.md

 Add a link to your service in 'index.html' in the root of the app.

-We are planning to do this automatically in the future.
+We are planning to do this step automatically in the future.

 ## Capturing screenshots